Back-end Engineering Articles

 end

-This syntax means we're declaring a setter method, so we receive the param name and assign it to the original instance variable @name.
-Again, I know this is confusing, but let's check Step #8 and Step#9.
-First, we instantiate Person as "Mary."
-But in Step #9, We resigned that name to "Maria," just calling the method and passing the new parameter.
+This sintaxis means that we’re declaring a setter method, so we receive the param name and assign it to the original instance variable @name.
+Again, I know is confused, but let’s check the Step #8 and Step#9.
+First we instantiate Person as “Mary”.
+But in Step #9 We resigned that name to “Maria” just calling the method and passing the new parameter.

-Maybe you are asking now if we have an accessor for this because if we want to edit age and gender, we have to create another 2 methods similar to the above.
-Yes, ruby has the accessor method called attr_writer; let's refactor and see how it looks.
+Maybe you are asking now, if we have an accessor for this, because if we want to edit age and gender, we have to create other 2 methods similar to above.
+Yes, ruby has the accessor method called attr_writer, let’s refactor and see how it looks

 #1.
 Class declaration